NH Species List & photos

 been found in excellent large specimens.
 However, the size and weight limits of my physical

-display has limited species example selection to specimens that are "thumbnail" size and
+display has limited the "top page" photo selection to specimens that are "thumbnail" size and

-photos on this site will be the first web publication of New Hampshire examples of these minerals.
+photos on this site are the first web publication of New Hampshire examples of these minerals.

 Notes on Mineral Identification